testcontainers/testcontainers-java/docs/test_framework_integration/junit_5.md

 # Jupiter / JUnit 5

-While Testcontainers is tightly coupled with the JUnit 4.x rule API, this module provides an API that is based on the [JUnit Jupiter](https://junit.org/junit5/) extension model.
+This module provides an API that is based on the [JUnit Jupiter](https://junit.org/junit5/) extension model.

 The extension supports two modes: